 She explained that could take the form of coming to Jesus, preaching the Bible, or loving one another as the Lord has loved us.
 "Whatever that is, we're going to have a moment of purpose."
 To her, the distinction is using stand-up comedy as a spiritual vehicle rather than using Christianity as the purpose behind her comedy.
 "We all know that nobody is going to buy a ticket if all it says is: 'A Bunch of People Are Going to Talk About Jesus Tonight for $25."

 "People feel afraid of the title," Pierce said of being a Christian stand-up.
-"It grieves me when I realized later on that it was causing me limitations."
+"It grieves me when I realised later on that it was causing me limitations."

 True, the mainstream comedy world doesn't know what to make of Christian comedians.
 A week earlier, I asked secular comedian Brendon Walsh his take.
 "It's the same thing that comes to mind when I hear the term 'Christian Rock,'" he said.
 "It's like something that this specific group wants, but they can't have the real thing because it doesn't agree with their beliefs.
 It's like being lactose intolerant.
 You still want ice cream because it's great, but you can't have it because it makes you shit your pants.
 So they make their own crappy version of it that won't make them shit themselves, but it's just not the same."